learn-co-curriculum/phase-3-ruby-oo-basics-setter-and-getter-methods/README.md

 ### Give a Person a Job

 You'll be teaching `Person` about their jobs through two methods, `#job`, and `#job=` that read and write to a corresponding instance variable `@job`.

-When you're done submit the lab with `learn submit`